jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 ### CTCI Cheatsheet

-The best advice I could found on how to tackle a problem is from [Cracking the coding interview][28].
+The best advice I could find on how to tackle a problem is from [Cracking the coding interview][28].
 Luckily they’ve put together this amazing cheat-sheet with a step by step guide:

 [{% img center /images/posts/2018-12-22/ctci-cheatsheet-1.png 750 ‘CTCI cheatsheet’ %}][ctci-resources]